eoludotun/SeleniumUITest/README.md

-Selenium framework in java for advance project
-Here are complex test sample, and some test wrapper for testing UI Will be adding API test sample soon
+Selenium framework written, in java for advance test project Here are complex test sample, and some test wrapper for testing UI Will be adding API test sample soon